sjv1030/data602-assignment2/README.md

 I think a video showing how to do this would be extremely valuable for future assignments.

 As a result, I'm submitting the source files for this assignment but not docker image.

+PS.
+Please note that the .py file here fixes the indentation problem in the .py file submitted via Blackboard.